proofrock/seif/README.md

 - Register the callback URL (`http://host:port/api/auth/callback`) in your OAuth2 provider's application settings
 - Omit `SEIF_OAUTH_EMAIL_WHITELIST` to allow any authenticated user, or set it to restrict access to specific email addresses

-### Access Links (Optional)
+### Guest Links (Optional)

-When OAuth2 is enabled, authenticated users can optionally generate access links that allow unauthenticated users to create secrets temporarily.
-This feature is controlled by the `SEIF_ALLOW_ACCESS_LINK` environment variable.
+When OAuth2 is enabled, authenticated users can optionally generate guest links that allow unauthenticated users to create secrets temporarily.
+This feature is controlled by the `SEIF_ALLOW_GUEST_LINK` environment variable.

-**How Access Links Work**:
+**How Guest Links Work**:
 - **Generation**: Authenticated users can create single-use, time-limited links (1-24 hours)
 - **Usage**: Recipients can use these links to create secrets without authentication
 - **Security**: Each link can only be used once and expires automatically if not used